calbasantana/rover-challenges-arena/README.md

 For the laser cut parts, which can be found in two separate folders -- "Laser Cuts" for parts that will be cut from the walnut sheets and "Stencils" for those that will be cut from the cardboard sheets -- are inside each of the challenge's main folder.

 ### Laser Cutting Process
 Luckily, it is much quicker to fully cut all parts that need to be laser cut for this challenges arena.
+Make sure to remember to use cardboard for the stencils.

 #### Lasercutter
 XTool D1 Pro